adriwitek/-Alternative-Regression-Losses-in-Deep-Learning/README.md

 # Alternative Regression Losses in Deep-Learning
 Master Thesis.
-Study the effect of  Alternative Regression Losses in Deep Learning.
+Studying the effect of  Alternative Regression Losses in Deep Learning.

 ## About